Kevin Kunnert

-Kevin Robert Kunnert (born November 11, 1951) is a retired American basketball player in the National Basketball Association (NBA).
-A 7'0" and 230 lb center–forward, was drafted out of the University of Iowa by the Chicago Bulls in the first round (12th overall) of the 1973 NBA draft.
+Kevin Robert Kunnert (born November 11, 1951) is an American former basketball player in the National Basketball Association (NBA).
+A 7'0" and 230 lb center–power forward, was drafted out of the University of Iowa by the Chicago Bulls in the first round (12th pick overall) of the 1973 NBA draft.
 He also helped the Houston Rockets to a Central Division title during the 1976–77 season.

 Early life

-Kunnert was born in Dubuque, Iowa as one of 10 children and graduated from Dubuque Wahlert High School in 1969.
+Kunnert was born in Dubuque, Iowa, as one of 10 children and graduated from Dubuque Wahlert High School in 1969.
 Kunnert lead Wahlert to a third-place finish in the Iowa High School State Basketball Tournament as a senior.